 Welcome to the Three Peaks website.

-This website contains all of the information you will require to safely complete the UK National 3 Peaks Challenge - whether you can do that in under 24 hours is up to you, your training, and perhaps a bit of luck with the traffic.
+This website contains all of the information you will require to safely complete the UK National 3 Peaks Challenge - whether you can do that in under 24 hours is up to you, your training, and perhaps a bit of luck with the weather, the traffic and a good choice of driving route!
+NEW: The Ultimate Three Peaks Challenge website

 Careful planning should enable you to climb in daylight, drive by night, and avoid most of the congested areas at peak traffic times.
 Remember that your team will need a driver or two that won't be climbing the mountains, and you will need a competent navigator to avoid getting lost on the peaks in poor weather.